dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-client.md

 Build the client project to trigger the generation of the C# client assets.

-## Create  GreeterClient
+## Create the greater client

 Build the project to create the types in the **Greeter** namespace.
-These types are generated automatically by the build process.
+The `Greeter` types are generated automatically by the build process.

 Update the gRPC client *Program.cs* file with the following code: